EPLHREU/emily-modifiers/README.md

 ## Section

-To acheive this, for each stroke there are 4 main sections:
+To achieve this, for each stroke there are 4 main sections:
 1. Character (Purple)
 2. Switcher (Orange)
 3. Modifiers (Green)